ast-grep/ast-grep.github.io/website/index.md

   - icon: ⚡️
     title: Performant
     details: Blazing fast search and replace across thousands of source code files, powered by parallel Rust.
+  - icon: 📚
+    title: Polyglot
+    details: Supports many programming languages out of box!
+You can also register your own tree-sitter parsers by dynamic loading.
   - icon: 👟
     title: Progressive
     details: Supports multiple forms of usages from one-line command to fully programmatic interface, scaling to different scenarios.